-- If you submit usable colour figures then Archives of Transport will ensure that these figures will appear in colour in online and printed version.
+- If you submit usable colour figures, then Archives of Transport will ensure that these figures will appear in colour in the online and printed version.

 Please submit tables as editable text and not as images.
 Tables should be placed next to the relevant text in the article and clearly referred.
 Number tables consecutively in accordance with their appearance in the text and place any table notes below the table body.
 Be sparing in the use of tables and ensure that the data presented in them do not duplicate results described elsewhere in the article.
 Please avoid using vertical rules.

 - The journal follows the APA (American Psychological Association) citation style for both in-text citations and reference list citations.
 In the reference list, please arrange the citations alphabetically, and each reference should have a sequential number.

 - Whenever available, authors are obligated to include the DOI (Digital Object Identifier) for cited references.